simcop2387/object-padx-role-automarshal/README.pod

 use Object::Pad::MOP::Class;
 use Syntax::Operator::Equ;

+# ABSTRACT: Automated nested object creation with Object::Pad

+our $VERSION = "1.0";

 # TODO replace these with the real thing as part of the func flags when Object::Pad finally exposes them
 my $_require_value = sub {
   my ($field_meta, $value) = @_;